FlowFuse/website/src/_includes/core-nodes/unknown-use-case.md

 ## Migrating your flows to FlowFuse

-When migrating your flows from any Node-RED to a FlowFuse managed Node-RED instance it's advices to use [the `nr-tools plugin`](/docs/user/migration) created by the FlowFuse team.
-Migrating this way will copy not only the flow, but also install the required packages, and copy over the credentials.
+When migrating your flows from any Node-RED to a FlowFuse managed Node-RED instance it is advised to use [the `nr-tools plugin`](/docs/user/migration) created by the FlowFuse team.
+Migrating this way will not only the copy your flows, it will include any credentials you have set and install the required packages for you.